 Internationally acclaimed novelist Amos Oz grew up in war-torn Jerusalem, where as a boy he witnessed firsthand the poisonous consequences of fanaticism.
-In two concise, powerful essays, the award-winning author offers unique insight into the true nature of fanaticism and proposes a reasoned and respectful approach to resolving the Israeli Palestinian conflict.
-As an added feature, he comments on contemporary issues--the Gaza pullout, Yasser Arafat's death, and the war in Iraq--in an extended interview at the end of the book.
+In two concise, powerful essays, the award-winning author offers unique insight into the true nature of extremism and proposes a reasoned and respectful approach to resolving the Israeli-Palestinian conflict.
+He also comments on related issues—the Gaza pullout, Yasser Arafat’s death, and the war in Iraq—in an extended interview at the end of the book.

 "This little volume (4" x 6") . . . is lucid, rational, and constructive. . . .
 This small book embodies so much realism and optimism."--Elizabeth R. Hayford, Library Journal

 "The burning issues of the Arab-Israeli dispute are grist for Israeli novelist Amos Oz's slim volume, How to Cure a Fanatic, which is never less than thought-provoking."--Canadian Jewish News

 "Amos Oz sets out to wrest the conflict from its ideological and religious participants, from those on both sides whose symbiotic desire to elevate or sanctify the conflict renders it ever more immune to reasonable resolution.
 This is pursued in two short, gently-crafted essays."--Ben Harris, Jewish Journal

 "This pocket-size book is an important read.
 Whether you want to agree with him or rail against him, you can't ignore Oz."--Suzi Brozman, Atlanta Jewish Times

 "Amos Oz is the voice of sanity coming out of confusion."--Nadine Gordimer, Nobel Prize-winning author